Toasted Heretic: History

 The band was formed in Galway in the mid-1980s and came to national attention with a self-published album, Songs for Swinging Celibates (an allusion to the Frank Sinatra album Songs for Swingin' Lovers), in 1988.
 The album was recorded on cassette tape via a TASCAM Portastudio in drummer and producer Neil Farrell's home, and distributed only on cassette.
 The album cover design was based on the design of the Tayto crisp packet.

 A second album, Charm and Arrogance, was released in the same format in 1989, with its inlay card designed to resemble an addressed envelope, including a real (low value) Irish postage stamp.

 By the 1990 release of "The Smug E.P.", the band had attracted a following, including DJs in RTÉ and internationally.
 They developed a live following, and gained a positive review in Q magazine, as well as a record contract with Liquid Records, a small Independent record label.
 Liquid Records released the full-length album Another Day, Another Riot (1992], the titular single, and the song Galway and Los Angeles, which reached #9 in the Irish music charts.

-Toasted Heretic returned to their own independent "Bananafish" label for their last original album, 1993's Mindless Optimism.
+Toasted Heretic returned to their own independent "Bananafish" label for their last original album, 1994's Mindless Optimism, designed to resemble a Marlboro cigarette packet.

-Without formally breaking up, the band went on hiatus throughout the 1990s, performing sporadically while its members pursued other interests: Farrell produced music; and Gough wrote his a debut novel, Juno & Juliet (ISBN 0-385-72161-7).
+Without formally breaking up, the band went on hiatus throughout the 1990s, performing sporadically while its members pursued other interests: Farrell produced music; and Gough wrote his debut novel, Juno & Juliet (ISBN 0-385-72161-7).

 In 2005 they released the compilation album Now in New Nostalgia Flavour which was a reissue of their first two albums.
 They again used the Tayto crisp packet as inspiration for the design of the cover and this time Tayto issued a legal letter accusing the band of Trademark infringement and demanding the destruction of all copies of the album.